enn-y/COMP2042_CW_hcycl5/src/README.md

 	- Modified threads on the whole project to prevent errors
 	- Modified the game levels to 10 instead of 18, as 18 will mean the blocks will overflow the game screen

-##Additions
+## Additions
 - Added 5 new blocks
-	- Bomb Block: The ball will dissapear for 3 seconds, bomb image on the block
+	- Bomb Block: The ball will disappear for 3 seconds, bomb image on the block
 	- Speed Block: The ball will increase speed by 2x, lightning image on the block
 	- Slime Block: The ball will decrease by 70%, slime image on block
 	- Teleport Block: The ball x and y coordinate will randomly change within the game window, portal image on the block